yzhangcs/parser/README.md

 Commands:
   {evaluate,predict,train}
-    evaluate            Evaluate the specified model and dataset. predict             Use a trained model to make predictions. train               Train a model.
+    evaluate            Evaluate the specified parser and dataset. predict             Use a trained parser to make predictions. train               Train a parser.
 ```

 Before triggering the subcommands, please make sure that the data files must be in CoNLL-X format.